-Vote of thanks and closure NamWater/ Local Vote of trialiks and closure representative
+Vote of thanks and closure

+NamWater/ Local representative

 Below is a breakdown of the workshop format, describing which facilitation method and materials will be utilised as well as the envisaged outcome.

 Materials: maps and handouts with information (background information) regarding the project.
 Outcome: to obtain general knowledge and attitude towards the project as well as any perceived risks or hazards.